Awakening Wes Craven’s once in a lifetime creation

 From the moment Charles Bernstein’s seething synthesizer sinks to the pit of your stomach, you know you’re in for something special.
 What we see onscreen is different somehow.
 It is dank and grungy and saturated with a sense of palpable terror.
 We hear heavy-breathing, more perverse than your standard stalk-and-slash drivel.
 Instead of following some unseen POV presence, we step into the shoes of a young girl and wander as she does, falling deeper into the bowels of a wretched boiler room as the cackles grow and a teasing shadow haunts the periphery of our imagination.
 The music, now an off-key lullaby, scrawls its way across your nervous system like a rusty, clawed hand.
 Without so much as a glimpse at one of horror’s most iconic monsters, a colossal star is born.

 The year is 1984, and the slasher sub-genre has grown fiercely insipid, each lazily-conceived copycat killer plundering through the motions as batches of teenage fodder succumb to the kind of suspense-repelling screenplays producers crave.
-Even the indomitable Jason Voorhees, for years the sex and summer camp poster boy of a generation, is about to hang-up his machete for what, at least back then, was promoted as The Final Chapter, a censor-imposed end to the kind of mindless slaughter denounced by parents and critics alike as the censorship guillotine was unleashed.
+Even the indomitable Jason Voorhees, for years the sex and summer camp poster boy of a generation, is about to hang-up his machete for what, at least back then, was promoted as The Final Chapter, a censor-imposed end to the kind of mindless slaughter denounced by parents and critics alike.
 Mainstream horror has long-since abandoned its sense of invention, and it is perhaps because of this that Wes Craven’s A Nightmare on Elm Street is passed from studio-to-studio without so much as a bite.
-New Line Cinema are a humble indie distributor-come-production company in search of a breakthrough hit, and founder Robert Shaye decides to take a punt on Craven’s unique concept.
+New Line Cinema are a humble indie distributor-come-production-company in search of a breakthrough hit, and founder Robert Shaye decides to take a punt on Craven’s unique concept.
 He, for one, sees something special.

 Before Krueger descended into the realms of mystique-crushing caricature, he was sliced from a very different cloth.
-Actor Robert Englund dripped with sadistic relish as the dream-bound child killer beset on otherworldly vengeance, his gunslinger stance and deviant giggle serving up a different brand of terror.
-He didn’t so much pursue as he did dance you around in circles, toying with his victims in a way that had not been seen in the oversaturated realms of slasherdom.
-He wasn’t fierce or physically intimidating.
-Nor was he the kind of seek-and-destroy killer who would dispose of you with one brutish blow.
-For him, the thrill is in the foreplay.
+Actor Robert Englund dripped with sadistic relish as the dream-bound child killer beset on otherworldly vengeance, his gunslinger stance and deviant giggle serving up an entirely different brand of terror.
+He didn’t so much pursue you as he did dance you around in circles, toying with his victims in a way that hadn’t been seen in the oversaturated realms of slasherdom.
+He wasn’t fierce or physically intimidating, the kind of seek-and-destroy killer who would dispose of you with one brutish blow.
+For him, the thrill was in the foreplay.
 His evil knows no mercy.

 Freddy would also need a weapon to set him apart from the plethora of Michael Myers clones slashing the genre into extinction.
 His implement of choice was fashioned from a set of stainless steel knives that were attached to his fingers using a custom-made glove, an idea that came to Craven as he searched for “the earliest weapon that mankind might’ve been afraid of.”
 It is the intimacy of Krueger’s razor-fingered eyesore that makes him so intrusive.
-When he uses the weapon to penetrate the flesh of his victims, it becomes a phallic extension of the character’s evil that is almost sensual — a deeply troubling notion for a child killer — the act of the kill the ejaculation that follows the foreplay.
-As a symbol of the character’s perverse sexual nature, Freddy’s glove is easily the most iconic the genre has to offer.
-His slasher peers may have an unseemly taste for teen-oriented slaughter, but it is usually based on an aversion to the sexual.
+When he uses the weapon to penetrate the flesh of his victims, it becomes a phallic extension of the character’s evil that is almost sensual, the act of the kill the ejaculation that follows the foreplay.
+As a symbol of the character’s perverse sexual nature, Freddy’s glove is easily the most meaningful the genre has to offer.
+His slasher peers may have an unseemly taste for teen-oriented slaughter, but it’s usually based on an aversion to the sexual.
 Krueger is an altogether different animal.
 Sexuality is his core motivation.
 He is a monster in every sense of the word.

-Craven’s game-changing concept makes for such a wonderful slice of horror cinema, you wonder how nobody thought of it earlier.
-Like many of the industry’s most unique creative inspirations, it seemed so obvious after the fact.
+Craven’s game-changing concept makes for such a wonderful slice of horror cinema, you wonder how nobody thought of it earlier; like many of the industry’s most unique creative inspirations, it seemed so obvious after the fact.
 Krueger — a real-life monster burned to death by vengeful Elm Street residents — is back to stalk their children in the one place they can’t protect them: their dreams.
-Great horror thrives on claustrophobia and isolation, and you can’t get more isolated than your dreams, an imaginary realm largely beyond our control and often inescapable.
+Great horror thrives on claustrophobia and isolation, and you can’t get more isolated than your dreams, an imaginary realm largely beyond our control that’s often inescapable.
 There is nothing more personal or private than a person’s dreams, and when the nature of those dreams is determined by an omnipotent evil beset on tenderising you for the slaughter, there is no bigger violation.
 It’s not like you can jump on a plane and flee the vicinity.
-Instead, you are forced to torture yourself by staving off sleep — it’s all so futile.
-Rest is an essential part of every person’s life.
+Instead, you’re forced to torture yourself by staving off sleep, but rest is an essential part of every person’s life.
 Starved of it we become weak and disorientated, bound by the laws of our very nature.
-Whether you are awake or dreaming, the threat of Krueger looms large.
+Whether you are awake, dreaming, or drifting hopelessly in-between, the threat of Krueger looms large.